igrep/igrep/README.md

 ### Contributions on OSS outside GitHub

 - One of the founders of [Haskell-jp](https://haskell.jp/), a community for Haskell programmers in Japan.
-- Publish several articles about WebAssembly and Haskell etc. in external Japanese media.
-See the "執筆履歴" section in [the links page of my web site](https://the.igreque.info/posts/-links#%E5%9F%B7%E7%AD%86%E5%B1%A5%E6%AD%B4) for details.
+- Published several articles about WebAssembly and Haskell etc. in external Japanese media.
+See [the "執筆履歴" section in the links page of my web site](https://the.igreque.info/posts/-links#%E5%9F%B7%E7%AD%86%E5%B1%A5%E6%AD%B4) for details.

 ### Other Profile Pages